natecostello/creepage_and_clearance/content/slides.md

 The purpose of clearance requirements is to prevent electrical arcs and corona discharge.

-The purpose of creepage requirements is preventing surface tracking, which is really about preventing electrical arcs and corona discharge.
+The purpose of creepage requirements is preventing or minimizing surface tracking, which is really about preventing electrical arcs and corona discharge.

 ---